lorbichara/100-days-of-code/log.md

 **Today's Progress**: Quality Homework

 **Thoughts:** Today was a quality homework kind of day... it's the last program I have to do for this subject!
 We had to calculate a regression using the Gauss elimination method.
 Also, I downloaded the cutest sublime text pastel color theme from [HERE](https://github.com/soft-aesthetic).
 Coding is now way prettier.

+### Day 42: April 26, 2018

+**Today's Progress**: BUSY DAY!

+**Thoughts:** Between an exam, a homework, a presentation and a final project, I was busy all day!
+But still, of course I had to code for my project and homework so, still managed to code today.